What is the difference between Enterprise Architecture and Solution Architecture?

 Practical Guidance from Larkinized LLC

-Education scales What is the difference between Enterprise Architecture and Solution Architecture beyond central architects.
-Micro-learning for product owners, procurement staff, and new engineers reduces exception volume caused by ignorance rather than genuine strategic conflict.
-Office hours and internal communities of practice complement formal training and keep guidance current as cloud, agile, and AI practices evolve.
+Education scales beyond central architects through micro-learning for product owners, procurement staff, and engineers, reducing exceptions driven by ignorance rather than genuine strategic conflict.
+Office hours and internal communities of practice keep guidance current as cloud, agile, and AI practices evolve faster than annual training cycles.

-M&A, divestiture, and market expansion scenarios stress-test What is the difference between Enterprise Architecture and Solution Architecture.
-Maintain scenario models and playbooks updated annually so leadership pivots with architecture-backed cost and timeline estimates rather than panic discovery.
-Capability maps and application inventories become due diligence assets before deals close.
+M&A, divestiture, and market expansion stress-test architecture assets—scenario playbooks updated annually let leadership pivot with cost and timeline estimates instead of panic discovery after announcements.
+Capability maps and application inventories become due diligence assets before deals close, not afterthought spreadsheets.

 Key Takeaways